khoulihan/prepare-pixel-prints/README.md

 The currently supported services include RedBubble, Displate, InPRNT, and Printful (selected canvas and poster products only).
 The RedBubble output files may be general enough to be used with other services.

+Copyright (c) 2019 by Kevin Houlihan

+License: MIT, see LICENSE for more details.

 ## Prerequisites

 The script depends on Python 3.6 (though possibly earlier versions of Python 3 will work fine), and the imaging library [Pillow](https://pillow.readthedocs.io/en/stable/index.html).